Download PDF

 Background

-The top income tax rate is 30 percent, and the top corporate tax rate is 25 percent.
-Other taxes include a property tax and an excise tax, with the overall tax burden corresponding to 21 percent of total domestic income.
-Government spending amounts to 43.8 percent of total domestic output.
-Public debt has been reduced to below 60 percent of GDP, but the latest budget was in deficit.
+The top individual income tax rate is 30 percent, and the top corporate tax rate is 25 percent.
+Other taxes include property and excise taxes.
+The overall tax burden equals 22.7 percent of total domestic income.
+Government spending has amounted to 25.6 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.7 percent of GDP.
+Public debt is equivalent to 66.5 percent of GDP.